hhf112/cartgenie/README.md

 Work in progress.
-To be deployed by June 12, 2025.
+To be deployed by June 12, 2025 EOD.